westquote/SquidTasks/documentation/UE4IntegrationGuide.md

 One more note: The flag `/await:strict` is only fully supported in visual Studio 16.11 and newer.
 If you're using an older version of Visual Studio, use the `/await` flag instead.

+Once this is edit is finished, start a build.
+It may take a while, so it's a good idea to have this running while you work on the next steps.

 Step 2: Adding the Squid::Tasks Plugin
 --------------------------------------